zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 The extinguisher sought to raise the flag of the mathew Dhamma to compile the burning.
 Therefore Maharshi name.
 Mahatyu Sathipattaya Award Chief Mahatyu Yadhi Footages Gentlemen Powers Mathews Bocentralis Lady's Octangal Way The Gentleman sought the purposed Nibbana.
-Hence the name “Maharshi”.
+Hence the name "Maharshi".
 Where is the Buddha, where is the Buddha, where is the Buddha, and where is the Buddha, and the Greatest God Where and where are the human beings sought by the creatures.
 Laddenui Maharshi name.

-“What is seen in the monk” and look at what is seen and what is seen and what is the monk” What decision, and what extent, his lust, and malice.
+"What is seen in the monk" and look at what is seen and what is seen and what is the monk" What decision, and what extent, his lust, and malice.
 Constipation, Constipation, Virtuousness, Greatly equating themselves, Jealousy, Satiety, deceitness, tightness, alignment, dimension, overexertion, mythology,